thetrung/fxhash-pfp-pixel/README.md

 A boilerplate to automate and ease the creation of profile picture projects on fxhash.

+*Note:* this is modified version by [@thetrung](https://github.com/thetrung) to use specifically for pixel art, may not work as intended for other digital art.

 # Licensing

 [![Template license: CC BY-NC-SA 4.0](https://img.shields.io/badge/Template%20license-CC_BY--NC--SA_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/) [![Generated code license: MIT](https://img.shields.io/badge/Generated%20code%20license-MIT-lightgrey.svg)](https://mit-license.org/)